ayalasegal/ads-txt-analyzer/README.md

-# Ads.txt Analyzer Web App
+# Ads.txt Crawler Web App

 This web application allows users to analyze the 'ads.txt' file of a given domain, showing a table with advertiser domains and the frequency of each advertiser in the file.